mathisbot/opengl-fps/README.md

 ## About
 <a name="about"></a>

-The aim of this project is to create a simple FPS game, using no game engine.
-This allows for a low-level approach to game design, and therefore very thorough optimization.
+The idea behind this project is to play with 3D graphics in a low-level approach.
+This is an FPS game, built without a game engine.
+This also allows for extensive optimization.

-In this case, I chose the C language along with only one (relatively) low-level library: SDL2 (in order to use OpenGL without platform considerations).
-This means that rendering methods are close to nil, and that I had to start from scratch (although SDL can take some of the work out of the equation).
+So I chose the C language, which I like, along with a library: SDL2, to use OpenGL in a platform-independent context.
+With this, rendering methods are almost non-existent, and I have to start from scratch (although SDL can take some of the work out of the equation).

-Even if I impose firm rules on myself that don't resemble those standardized today (use of a pre-made game engine), the game should look like a modern FPS.
-The game should therefore include familiar mechanics (it won't be 1993's Doom).
+The primitive rules imposed here shouldn't affect the quality of the game, which I hope will resemble a modern FPS rather than the first Doom.
+The game should include mechanics familiar from today's FPS.

 <p align="right">(<a href="#readme-top">Up</a>)</p>